Last Updated 9/27/2018.

 The Explore Dashboard automatically displays Name, Email, Times Seen, Last Seen, Last IP, and Feathr ID.
-Name and Email will only be visible if you have set your Feathr Super Pixel to pull in that information or if that information was included in a data import.
+Name and Email will only be visible if you have set your Feathr Super Pixel to pull in that information using Feathr ID (formerly CRM).
 See the Pixel Implementation Guide for more information about setting up your Feathr Super Pixel to pull in this information as well as other Custom Attributes.

 What can you do from Explore?

 - Create Segments

 - Import Data

 All of the users tracked via your Super Pixel across your various sites, and any users uploaded via a data import can be found in your Explore Dashboard.
 You can edit the header column names that you see in the Explore Dashboard by clicking "Columns" above the Segment Name.
 Choose the header names that are most important for you to see when filtering your data.

 In order to gain insights about the people associated with your event you can utilize Filters.
 You can build and explore various segments using a variety of Filters.